 The timeline column contains a range of dates.
 This is useful should your item(s) require more than a single date to be stored.
-Our API fully supports the timeline column, so you can filter, read, update, and clear it via the API.
+You can filter, read, update, and clear the timeline column via the API.

 Filtering the timeline column